 AEMO applies the typical summer capacity, in combination with the 10% POE peak derated capacities across the seasons in a manner that reflects expected generator capabilities in the capacity outlook models.
-The definitions of these seasonal ratings and the temperature specifications are consistent with the Electricity Statement of Opportunities (ESOO) and described in the ESOO and Reliability Forecast Methodology Document.
+The definitions of these seasonal ratings and the temperature specifications are consistent with the ESOO and described in the ESOO and Reliability Forecast Methodology Document.